craigulliott/dsl_compose/README.md

       # Arguments are validated, and their expected type must be defined.
 Supported
       # argument types are :integer, :boolean, :float, :string or :symbol
       requires :first_method_argument, :string do
-        # You should provide descriptions for your arguments.
+        # You should provide descriptions for your arguments too.
 These descriptions will
         # be used when generating your documentation.
 This description supports markdown
         description "A description of the first argument for this method" end